NirmalTechie/chatgpt-clone/README.md

 Function
-Creating a sample clone website of ChatGPT involves understanding the core functionalities of OpenAI's ChatGPT and replicating its features with similar technology stacks.
+Creating a sample clone website of ChatGPT invo lves understanding the core functionalities of OpenAI's ChatGPT and replicating its features with similar technology stacks.
 A